 But no state has successfully blocked the federal government’s warrantless surveillance until now.
 Unlike Utah or Maryland, Michigan doesn’t have an NSA facility within its borders although the bill will likely prevent the agency from moving in.

 Will the law make a difference?
-Perhaps Michigan’s small effort will not truly disrupt the federal government’s surveillance capabilities, but a precedent has been set and it sends a message that states are resisting the unblinking eye of Big Brother.We value your comments!
-Please weigh in on our comment section below.
+Perhaps Michigan’s small effort will not truly disrupt the federal government’s surveillance capabilities, but a precedent has been set and it sends a message that states are resisting the unblinking eye of Big Brother.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com